Synchronization of higher-dimensional Kuramoto oscillators on networks: from scalar to matrix-weighted couplings: The --dimensional Kuramoto model on matrix-weighted networks

-\begin{remark}[The case $K<0$] Let us observe that the theory above defined applies to the case $K<0$ as well, the only difference is that the system can never synchronize because $\lambda(\Lambda^{(\alpha)})=-\frac{K}{N}\Lambda^{(\alpha)}>0$.
+To conclude, let us observe that the theory above defined applies to the case $K<0$ as well, the only difference being that the system can never synchronize because $\lambda(\Lambda^{(\alpha)})=-\frac{K}{N}\Lambda^{(\alpha)}>0$.
 This claim can be appreciated by looking at the results presented in Fig.~\ref{fig:nosync_y}.
 Starting from initial conditions randomly distributed about $\vec{s}(0)$ (black points in panel (a)), the system is not capable to synchronize and indeed the variables $\vec{y}_i(t)$ do not align with $\vec{s}(t)$ (blue points in panel (b)).
-This is confirmed by the order parameter $R_y(t)$ that steadily decreases to zero (see panel (c)). \end{remark}
+This is confirmed by the order parameter $R_y(t)$ that steadily decreases to zero (see panel (c)).